Leaf-ym-hue/llos_dataset/README.md

 ## Data Usage

-This dataset can be used for training and testing algorithms and models in fields such as low-light image processing, object detection, and reinforcement learning.
+This dataset can be used for training and testing algorithms and models in fields such as low-light image processing.

 ## License